TheTrollGodJr/TaskScheduler/ReadMe.md

 - [ ] Log file
 - [ ] add requirement for admin access to run -- might interfer with autostart
 - [ ] Handle tasks that repeat at the end of a month when the specified day doesn't exist for the current month
+- [ ] When the backend is running, add it to the system tray.
+Prompt the frontend when the it is clicked on in the system tray.